amazon-braket/amazon-braket-examples/README.md

 * [**Creating Hybrid Job Scripts**](examples/hybrid_jobs/8_Creating_Hybrid_Job_Scripts/Creating_your_first_Hybrid_Job.ipynb)

-    This notebook shows an alternate way to create a Hybrid Job - without using a @hybrid_job decorator - that may be useful in some circumstances, such as using older versions of Python.
+    This notebook shows an alternate way to create a Hybrid Job without using a @hybrid_job decorator.
+The demonstrated method may be useful in some circumstances, such as using older versions of Python.

 ---
 ## <a name="pulse">Pulse Control</a>